 Unauthorized Brochures

-At the event, brochures were distributed by GONGOs organized by Uzbek delegation using the Freedom for Eurasia logo.
+At the event Uzbekistani GONGOs organized by Uzbek delegation distributed brochures using the Freedom for Eurasia logo with a word “FAKE” printed across.
 Freedom For Eurasia does not know who printed these materials, and they were not verified by the OSCE/ODIHR conference organizers.
 Freedom for Eurasia does not take responsibility for the content and distribution of these brochures.

 The same GONGO’s smeared and verbally attacked the speakers and HRD’s presenting the Karakalpak topic at the conference during the conference plenary sessions.